The £100k Tax Trap: How to Avoid Paying 60% Tax in 2025-26

 The rule (from official HMRC guidance):

-Your Personal Allowance reduces by £1 for every £2 you earn over £100,000.
+Your Personal Allowance reduces by £1 for every £2 of adjusted net income over £100,000.

 This creates a brutal effective tax rate: